This is why the topic of burnout is so important today

 What is burnout anyway?

 In short, burnout is a state of emotional, physical and mental exhaustion caused by prolonged stress.
-Especially in recent years, the number of people suffering from burnout has increased.
-Here you can find out why this is so and why it is therefore so elementary that you deal with the topic of burnout as a team.
+Especially in recent years, the number of burnout disorders in people has increased.
+Here you can find out why this is so and why it is so important that you deal with the topic of burnout as a team:

 Reason 1: